 RESEARCH AREAS

-Social interactions involve active detection of various social cues and selection of appropriate behavioral decisions.
+Social interactions involve the active detection of various social cues and the selection of appropriate behavioral decisions.
 We are interested in studying (1) how social sensory information is processed and integrated in the brain and (2) how different social behavioral decisions are selected and modulated by neural circuits.

-Chen & Hong.
-Neural circuit mechanisms of social behavior.
-Neuron 2018.
-Social reward and social motivation Hu et al. An amygdala-to-hypothalamus circuit for social reward Nature Neuroscience 2021 |
+Hu et al. An amygdala-to-hypothalamus circuit for social reward Nature Neuroscience 2021 |

 Representation of social information in the brain